eoscostarica/guide.eoscostarica.io/docs/devops.md

 ***

->“*The competitive advantage this capability creates is enormous, enabling faster feature time to market, increased customer satisfaction, market share, employee productivity, and happiness.”*
+> “*The competitive advantage this capability creates is enormous, enabling faster feature time to market, increased customer satisfaction, market share, employee productivity, and happiness.”* ** - Phoenix Project **
-**-Phoenix Project**

 ***